grigoart/js-canvas-engine/README.md

 	Void requestSortObjectsOnNextUpdate(Function sortFunction)
 }

-# Represents the graphics container for the game.
-All objects will be drawn here.
+# Represents a graphical container for the game.
+All objects are rendered here.
 #
 class Canvas {
 	Canvas(String canvasId, [String fillcolor = "white"])